Congratulations on reaching this exciting and well-deserved milestone! If you're ready to begin your retirement journey, you're in the right place.

 Contact us if you have any questions about valid date of birth documents.

-Your pension will be calculated and you will be sent a Retirement Benefit Statement.
+Your pension will be calculated and you'll be sent a Retirement Benefit Statement.
 You will want to review this package carefully because once your benefit begins being paid to you, you cannot change the pension option you have chosen.

 Fill out the forms noted in the package and provide any documents that are requested.
 You may wish to contact an accountant to consider the tax implications of your LAPP pension income.